Khatija-Essa/APDS_POE/README.md

 1. Unit Testing:

 Implement unit tests for both frontend and backend components using testing frameworks such as Jest or Mocha to ensure the reliability and integrity of the system.

+Thank you for choosing Money Gold International!
+This portal aims to provide a secure, compliant, and user-friendly platform for international transactions